duckietown/docs-brown/book/doc-sky/60-ukf-project/40-one-spatial-dimension-ukf.md

 ### In Simulation

-To run your UKF with simulated drone data, you first have to make sure that your `project-ukf-yourGithubName` package is in the `~/ws/src` directory on your drone.
+To run your UKF with simulated drone data, you first have to make sure that your package is in the `~/ws/src` directory on your drone.
 Your package has a unique name, so you will need to modify some files.
 There are two places near the top of `package.xml` where you should replace `pidrone_project2_ukf` with your repo name, and similarly there is one place near the top of the `CMakeLists.txt` file where you should do the same.
 Then, in `~/ws`, run `catkin_make` to build your package.
 By running this command, you will be able to run ROS and access nodes from your package.
 If you experience issues with `catkin`, please do not hesitate to reach out to the TAs.

 <!-- Make sure you are working with the newest version of our `pidrone_pkg` by running the `git pull` command. -->

-In order to test your UKF within our software stack, navigate to the file in `pidrone_pkg/scripts` called `state_estimator.py` and edit the line that assigns a value to `student_project_pkg_dir`, instead inserting your project repo name `project-ukf-yourGithubName`.
+In order to test your UKF within our software stack, navigate to the file in `pidrone_pkg/scripts` called `state_estimator.py` and edit the line that assigns a value to `student_project_pkg_dir`, instead inserting your project repo name `project-ukf-2019-yourGithubName`.

 Next, run ROS as usual with the `./staart_pidrone_code.sh` file in the `pidrone_pkg`.
 Upon start-up, go ahead and terminate the IR and flight controller nodes, as these would conflict with the drone simulator's simulated sensors.
 In the state estimator screen, terminate the current process and then run the following command: